How can HR data be used to attract and retain staff?

-Today, HR data is emerging as an essential asset: data has become an essential element, transforming the way we manage our human resources… Find out more how to make the most of HR data to anticipate your attraction and retention actions to ensure the sustainability of your organization.
+In an ever-changing world, companies are constantly looking for new ways to attract and retain talent.
+Today, HR data is emerging as an essential asset: data has become an essential element, transforming the way we manage our human resources… Discover how to make the most of HR data to anticipate your attraction and retention actions to ensure the sustainability of your organization.

+The advent of digital technology is gradually breaking down the usual codes of work and human resources management.
 85% of the jobs forecast for 2030 do not yet exist, according to a study by Institute for the Future and Dell technologies.

 The world is evolving, and changing habits are driving companies to digitize throughHR data analysis.
 In this context, human resources managers are on the front line, as they are responsible for regulate these high departure rates while optimizing recruitment processes and integration of new employees.